 Nevertheless, one of the documents which required during application round is a recommendation letter.
 According to the eligibility criteria, the recommendation letter should be written by an employee conducting research activity in the discipline, having at least academic title of PhD degree, or having at least a doctoral degree and the right to supervise a doctoral student as the main supervisor.

 No, it is not possible.
-The candidate who completed the second-cycle studies at the Jagiellonian University or at any other university in the country or abroad, presents a research project that is the result of his own work.
-A research project is a key document on the basis of which the Committee will assess a candidate's knowledge and ability to conduct research, and therefore cannot be prepared by third parties.
+The candidate who completed the Master level studies at the Jagiellonian University or at any other university in the country or abroad, presents a research project that is the result of his own work.
+A research project is a key document on the basis of which the Committee will assess a candidate's substantive competences and ability to conduct research, and therefore cannot be prepared by third parties.

 There is no need.
 A recommendation letter should be written by a person who knows the candidate and his/her achievements so far.
 It does not matter whether it is a person from, the Jagiellonian University or from another Polish or foreign university, but it is important that the person which could write a recommendation letter be an employee conducting research activity in the discipline in which the doctoral program application refers or in a related discipline.
 The person which could write a recommendation letter should have at least a DSc degree or PhD with habilitation, and if there is no requirement to obtain a DSc degree or PhD with habilitation in the higher education system of their country - they should have at least a PhD degree and qualifications to provide for a doctoral student as the main supervisor.